iaincollins/structured-data-testing-tool/README.md

 Helps inspect and test web pages for Structured Data.

+* Accepts any URL or a file to test (via string, buffer, stream…).
+* Has both a Command Line Interface (`sdtt`) and an API for CD/CI integration.
-* Checks pages for Schema.org markup in HTML (with microdata), JSON-LD and RDFa.
+* Tests pages for Schema.org markup in HTML (with microdata), JSON-LD and RDFa.
-* Checks `<meta>` tags for specific tags and values.
+* Tests `<meta>` tags for specific tags and values (e.g. for Twitter and Facebook sharing data, OpenGraph tags, App Store tags).
-* Comes with common build-in presets, which you can extend - or you can create your own.
-* Has both a Command Line Interface (`sdtt`) and an API.
+* Tests if properties exist, should not exist and/or if they match a Regular Expression.
+* Comes with built-in support for testing some of the common schema types.
+* Any schemas found that are have built-in support are automatically tested by default.
+* You can define your own re-useable custom presets for testing any schema.
-* API can be used with a headless browser to test Structured Data injected client side (e.g. via Google Tag Manager).
+* API can be used with a headless browser to test Structured Data injected by client side JavaScript (e.g. via Google Tag Manager).

 This tool uses [web-auto-extractor](https://www.npmjs.com/package/web-auto-extractor) and [jmespath](https://www.npmjs.com/package/jmespath).